haiwen/seafile-admin-docs/manual/deploy/ocm.md

 Seafile currently support sharing between Seafile servers with version greater than 8.0, and sharing from NextCloud to Seafile since 9.0.

+*Note that these two functions cannot be enabled at the same time.*

 ## Configuration

 ### Sharing between Seafile servers